-- Homebuyers must have proof of employment in Benzie County and/or a minimum of one year of residency in Benzie County.
+- Homebuyers must have proof of employment and/or residency in Benzie County.

 - All buyers must attend a Homebuyer Education Workshop, two Pre-Purchase coaching sessions, and two Post-Purchase coaching sessions with the NMCAA Homeownership Center.
 All workshops and sessions are offered either in-person or virtually.

 Please direct any homebuyer process questions to: email@example.com

 Questions regarding the homes should be addressed to: firstname.lastname@example.org

 Frankfort Area CLT Codes & Requirements

 FACLT has a fixed rate resale formula.
 This fixed rate formula is detailed in the ground lease.
 It is easy to calculate your equity at any time.
 The fixed rate increases the longer you own the home.
 The actual dollars will vary for each homeowner and will be discussed with your housing counselor.

 Homeowners pay two separate property tax bills.
 One for the improvement (which is the house), and one for the land.